What Is Diabetic Retinopathy?

 Prevent Diabetic Retinopathy

 If you have diabetes, carefully monitoring your ocular health is critical so you can avoid severe complications.
-By diagnosing diabetic retinopathy earlier on, we can reduce damage to the retina or other eye structures and help maintain your vision.
-Please schedule a comprehensive eye exam at Bentz Eye Center in West Palm Beach, FL to meet with our retina specialist.
+By diagnosing and creating a treatment for diabetic retinopathy earlier on, we can reduce damage to the retina or other eye structures and help maintain your vision.
+Please schedule a comprehensive eye exam at Bentz Eye Center in West Palm Beach, FL, to meet with our retina specialist.
 Our team strives to provide innovative care and management so we can help protect and preserve your vision for the future.